tudocomp/tudocomp/docs/Documentation.md

 #endif
 ~~~

-The `tudocomp` namespace contains most of the core types required for
+The `tdc` namespace contains most of the core types required for
 implementing compressors, including the `Compressor` interface and the `Env`
 and `Meta` types.